 - Restoring the professional railway board with original members like Member Traffic, Member Civil and Member Mechanical.
 This will require AGMs to be sent back to the board.
 PR will oppose it tooth and nail for no professional reason but this has to be done.
 In order to further strengthen the governance regime, the private members of the Board must be taken from leading chartered accountants, lawyers and real estate development specialists.

 - The CEO of PR must be a dynamic sector specialist with advanced knowledge of railways management and contemporary practices.
-With a typical PR mindset, nothing will change as most people have neither capacity nor the willingness to bring about much-needed reforms.
+With typical PR mindset, nothing will change as most people have neither capacity nor willingness to bring about much needed reforms.

-- PRA, Walton is the brain centre of the rail sector.
+- PRA, Walton is the brain center of rail sector.
 The best officer from BS 19/20 may be posted there as DG with a team of highly qualified grade 18/19 officers.
 It must report directly to Ministry.
-Its budget and staff should be made independent of the CEO.
-The pay structure of the Academy is to be made at par with NSPP.
-It must develop technical, managerial and leadership capabilities of existing as well as future leaders of railways.
-The entire syllabus, examination structures, and instructors need an immediate overhaul.
-In three years, the entire training regime can be changed in collaboration with FPSC and Establishment Division.
+It’s budget, staff should be made independent of CEO.
+The pay structure of Academy to be made at par with NSPP.
+It must develop technical, managerial and leadership capability of existing as well as future leadership of railways.
+The entire syllabus, examinations structures, instructors need immediate overhaul.
+In three years, entire training regime can be changed in collaboration with FPSC and Establishment Division.

-- In the land directorate, the existing HR is very poor with no sense of direction.
+- In land directorate, existing HR is very poor with ne sense of direction.
 It is important to induct people from MLC, PAS, PMS and PSP to give it a new outlook so that space for further reforms may be created.
-Finally, PR will have to create a new industrial structure of land management, but before that, a professional management structure is required to be put in place as an interim arrangement because existing management will never let the reform process become a success.
+Finally, PR will have to create a new industrial structure of land management, but before that a professional management structure is required to be put in place as an interim arrangement because existing management will never let the reform process become a success.

 - The track infrastructure is in bad shape.
-After relocating the AGM/I as a member, CEN (Open Line) must be given the task of personally supervising the track maintenance/improvement work on ML1 along with territorial deputy chiefs and field divisional engineers.
-Based on the safety profile of the last few years, and improvement works carried out in different projects, weak/strong areas can be easily identified for targeted interventions.
+After relocating the AGM/I as member, CEN (Open Line) must be given the task to personally supervise the track maintenance/improvement work on ML1 along with territorial deputies chiefs and field divisional engineers.
+Based on safety profile of last few years, improvement works carried out in different projects, weak/strong areas can be easily identified for targeted interventions.
 This must continue for at least one financial year.
 PR must remove the blind spots, which drain resources but contribute very little towards safety.

 - PR has schools/hospitals in name only.
-We must either disband them or turn them into state-of-the-art facilities by conceptualizing workable Joint Ventures with private sectors.
+We must either disband them or turn them into state of the art facilities by conceptualizing workable Joint Ventures with private sectors.
 These resources must generate financial and social utility for the citizens.
 A resource that does not create value for the citizen is a liability.
-A considerable improvement is possible in a short span of time (2 to 3 years) if competent teams of professionals are appointed to manage the health & education sectors.
+A considerable improvement is possible in short span of time (2 to 3 years) if competent teams of professionals are appointed to manage health & education sectors.

-- The Financial System of PR is archaic.
-It is important that every cost centre must have one or two accountants for bookkeeping and at higher levels, there should be a team of qualified financial advisors.
+- Financial System of PR is archaic.
+It is important that every cost center must have one or two accountants for bookkeeping and at higher levels there should be a team of qualified financial advisors.
 A half billion USD organization does not require such a large force of accountants.
 It must change sooner than later.

 - PR does not need detailed audit formations.
-Its funds can be audited by AGP or any other firm approved by the government but keeping such a huge formation of audits is counterproductive.
+Its funds can be audited by AGP or any other firm approved by the government but keeping such a huge formation of audit is counterproductive.

 - PR must consider rationalizing its force from non-skilled/clerical to skill-oriented people.
-The relocation of the workforce is badly needed in core operational/technical formations where there is always a shortage.
-This practice of burdening PR with the human resources that cannot perform the core functions must be discontinued/banned.
+The relocation of work force is badly needed in core operational/technical formations where there is always a shortage.
+This practice of burdening PR with human resource that cannot perform the core functions must be discontinued/banned.

 Short-term interventions are just for attaining temporary stability.
-The rail sector has to be revamped and built a new one.
-A completely new governance model and structure of the industry is required in line with international best practices.
+The rail sector has to be revamped and built a new.
+A completely new governance model and structure of industry is required in line with international best practices.
 Pakistan needs to create a new Ministry of Transport just like China and USA.
 This Ministry shall be responsible for the entire transportation of the country.
-The regulation, policy-making and safety aspects of railways must be assigned to the Ministry of Transport.
+The regulation, policy making and safety aspects of railways must be assigned to the Ministry of Transport.
 The corporate entities of railways can be placed either under the Ministry of Transport or under the Ministry of Finance.
-The conceptual basis of building a new industrial structures can be borrowed from either Europe or China or a mix of both.
+The conceptual basis of building new industrial structure can be borrowed from either Europe or China or a mix of both.